We are updating our new website in stages. This page will be changed to the new design but is not currently optimised for mobile devices.

-Royal Romance examined Australia's passionate response to Queen Elizabeth II's first visit in 1954, and whether the nation has fallen out of love since.
+The Royal Romance exhibition examined Australia's passionate response to Queen Elizabeth II's first visit in 1954, and whether the nation has fallen out of love since.
 It was on show at the National Museum of Australia from February to October 2004.

 For the next two months, until her departure from Fremantle, the Queen's visit provided Australians with a chance to celebrate and demonstrate their loyalty.
 Almost three-quarters of the Australian population took advantage of the opportunity, seeing the Queen at least once during the visit.

 The royal tour by the Queen in 2000 attracted considerable interest, but not the mass excitement of her first visit.
 In 1954, Australians overwhelmingly supported remaining a constitutional monarchy.

 By the 1990s, the mood had shifted to the point where becoming a republic was the focus of major public debate.
 While Australians rejected the 1999 referendum proposal for Australia to become a republic, the proposal revealed a fundamental shift in Australia's attitude to the monarchy.

+In developing Royal Romance, the National Museum explored the response of Australians to the Queen, why some people were so infatuated with her 50 years ago and whether we have fallen out of love since.
 The exhibition also examined the role of the monarchy as the living embodiment of Australia's British heritage.
 It explored the link between the Crown and the people and the way in which the Queen can become part of our daily lives even though she lives half a world away.

-The Queen's tour of Australia was part of a wider tour of other parts of the Commonwealth, including New Zealand, undertaken by the Queen following her coronation in 1953.
+The Queen's tour of Australia was part of a wider tour of Commonwealth countries, including New Zealand, undertaken by the Queen following her coronation in 1953.

 The tour was a mixture of politics, fashion and carnival.
 From the pomp and ceremony of opening federal parliament to the massed displays of celebration, the Queen's visit left a lasting impression on those who took part.

 The new Queen was young and glamorous dressed in the latest fashions from London and Europe and seemed to promise new hope for Britain, the Dominions and the colonies.

-With television not yet available in Australia, people had to journey, sometimes over hundreds of miles, to catch a fleeting glimpse of Her Royal Highness.
+With television not yet available in Australia, people had to travel, sometimes over hundreds of miles, to see Her Royal Highness.
 The royal couple visited all state and territory capitals, excluding Darwin, allowing as many people as possible to see her as she travelled to various functions, events and regional centres.

-In 1954 Cecil visited several locations, including Canberra, to see the Queen go by.
+In 1954, Cecil visited several locations, including Canberra, to see the Queen go by.
 'I would have seen her at least a dozen times.
 Which I thought was rather good.
 In fact I took my holidays from where I worked at Mark Foys retail store to make sure that I would not miss any part of it.'